PrincessRoseB/PrincessRoseBalasico.github.io/projects/Seaglide.md

 <hr>

 <pre>
-  A Seaglide is an underwater vehicle equip to do any various mission that could last in the ocean for months at a time.
-This project was a smaller version of an orignal seaglider that is collecting data in the ocean as of right now!
+  A Seaglide is an underwater vehicle equip to do any various mission that could last in the ocean for months at a time.This project was a smaller version of an orignal seaglider that is collecting data in the ocean as of right now!
 I had to compact all of the equipment inside a water bottle which was the neatest thing.

 <---------------------------------------------->